Your area Not set — showing everywhere

 Addressed

 Karen spoke regarding her reappointment to the Human Rights and Inclusion Committee.
-She reflected on her three years of service, highlighted the committee's successful community events, and reiterated her vision for an equitable Danvers.
+She reflected on her three years of service, highlighting the committee's community-building events and its role as a space for addressing public concerns.
 Key concern

 Board response